jillesvangurp/es-kotlin-client/manual/query-dsl.md

 something that you should avoid in Kotlin.

-On this page we outline a few ways in which you can build queries both programmatically using the builders that come with the Java client, using json strings, and using our Kotlin DSL.
+On this page we outline a few ways in which you can build queries both programmatically using the builders that come with the Java client, using json strings, and using our **Kotlin DSL**.

 We will use the same example as before in [Search](search.md).